African Union: Darfur, Sudan

-In response to the ongoing Darfur conflict in Sudan, the AU has deployed 7,000 peacekeepers, many from Rwanda and Nigeria, to Darfur.
+In response to the 2003–2020 Darfur conflict in Sudan, the AU deployed 7,000 peacekeepers, many from Rwanda and Nigeria, to Darfur.
 While a donor's conference in Addis Ababa in 2005 helped raise funds to sustain the peacekeepers through that year and into 2006, in July 2006 the AU said it would pull out at the end of September when its mandate expires.
-Critics of the AU peacekeepers, including Eric Reeves, have said these forces are largely ineffective due to lack of funds, personnel, and expertise.
-Monitoring a large area has made it even more difficult to sustain an effective mission.
-In June 2006, the United States Congress appropriated US$173 million for the AU force.
-Some, such as the Genocide Intervention Network, have called for UN or NATO intervention to augment and/or replace the AU peacekeepers.
-The UN has considered deploying a force, though it would not likely enter the country until at least October 2007.
+Critics of the AU peacekeepers, including Eric Reeves, said these forces were largely ineffective due to lack of funds, personnel, and expertise.
+In June 2006, the United States Congress appropriated US $173 million for the AU force.
+Some, such as the Genocide Intervention Network, called for UN or NATO intervention to augment and/or replace the AU peacekeepers.
+The UN considered deploying a force, though it would not likely enter the country until at least October 2007.
 The under-funded and badly equipped AU mission was set to expire on 31 December 2006 but was extended to 30 June 2007 and merged with the United Nations African Union Mission in Darfur in October 2007.
 In July 2009 the African Union ceased cooperation with the International Criminal Court, refusing to recognise the international arrest warrant it had issued against Sudan's leader, Omar al-Bashir, who was indicted in 2008 for war crimes.

-The AU struggled to have a strategic role in the independence talks and the reconciliation process of South Sudan, due to overwhelming interests of African and non-African powers, its influence is still limited and not consistent.
+The AU struggled to have a strategic role in the independence talks and the reconciliation process of South Sudan, due to overwhelming interests of African and non-African powers, its influence was limited and not consistent.